robotix/2020.robotix.in/robosoccer.markdown

 ####General

 - Each team can consist of a maximum of 3 members.
-- For driving mechanism, a maximum of 2 motors can be used.
-However, additional motors can be used for kicker, striker, dribbler etc.
 - Each team should have unique participants i.e. no two teams can have even a single participant common.
 - The right spirit of participation is expected from the participants.
 - A 220V AC power supply will be provided near the arena.